JoenTheWizard/6502asm/README.md

 # 6502 Assembler
-Unfinished custom 6502 assembly emulator written in C.
+Unfinished custom 6502 assembly emulator written in C. The `Draw/` directory contains the more refined version of the emulator

 Just learning through the process of emulation and 6502 assembly.
 The current state of the emulator is unfinished.